Mindfulness Practices for ADHD: Focus Strategies That Actually Work

 Understanding the Frequency Sweet Spot

-The 2024 research on ADHD and mindfulness revealed something specific: frequency matters more than duration.
-The study by Moriguchi and colleagues (conducted with younger ADHD populations) found that all interventions employing twice-per-week duration reported significant reductions in ADHD symptoms [1].
+Research on ADHD and mindfulness reveals something specific: frequency matters more than duration.
+In a 2025 systematic review, Sultan and colleagues examined mindfulness programs for children and adolescents with ADHD and found that all studies employing a twice-per-week session frequency demonstrated significant reductions in ADHD symptoms [4].
 Twice weekly outperformed both less frequent practice and daily practice in terms of sustained attention improvement and impulsivity reduction.

 Why twice weekly works for ADHD: